 - any other capital expenditure

 The legislation around Sinking Fund Queensland requires bodies corporate to have a 9-year sinking fund forecast in place at all times.
-The forecast estimates what works will need to be carried out over the forthcoming years, and calculates what levy contributions will be required each year to cover those expenses when they are due.
+The forecast estimates what work will need to be carried out in forthcoming years, and calculates what levy contributions will be required each year to cover those expenses as they become due.

-For more information about Administrative Funds and Sinking Fund Queensland Body Corporates, please see the Queensland Government page – Budgets and Funds.
+For more information about Queensland Body Corporate Funds, please see the Queensland Government page – Budgets and Funds.